Parking Holidays in Los Angeles area

 - President’s Day (3rd Monday in February)

-- Cesar Chavez Day (Mar 31) – only street sweeping not enforced; all other rules apply
+- Cesar Chavez Day (observed last Monday in March) – only street sweeping not enforced; all other rules apply

 - Memorial Day (last Monday in May)